CipJusCodin/GeminiSQL/README.md

 | SECTION | VARCHAR   | Class section (A, B, C) |
 | MARKS   | INTEGER   | Student's marks        |

-## ⚙️ How It Works
+## How It Works
-1. **User Input**: The user submits a natural language question through the Streamlit interface
+1. User Input: The user submits a natural language question through the Streamlit interface
-2. **AI Processing**: Google's Gemini AI model interprets the question and generates an appropriate SQL query
+2. AI Processing: Google's Gemini AI model interprets the question and generates an appropriate SQL query
-3. **Database Query**: The generated SQL query is executed against the SQLite database
+3. Database Query: The generated SQL query is executed against the SQLite database
-4. **Result Display**: The query results are formatted and displayed in the Streamlit interface
+4. Result Display: The query results are formatted and displayed in the Streamlit interface

-## 🤝 Contributing
+## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

 1. Fork the repository